channapujari/channapujari/README.md

 👨🏻‍💻 About Me
 - 🕸️   Passionate about the Web (WWW) and I yearn to simplify web for everyone.
-- 🔭   Currently working on Front-End Development (Javascript, React, Redux) .
+- 🔭   Currently working as Front-End Developer (Javascript, React, Redux).
 - 🌱   Learning more about technologies that go into building Full Stack Applications.
-- 🤔   Exploring new technologies and developing software solutions and quick hacks
+- 🤔   Exploring new technologies and developing software solutions and quick hacks.

 🛠 Tech Stack
 - 💻   JavaScript | ES6